TTM4502 (for external evaluators)

 In order for a report to be graded as passed, all the work items c) – f) and h) listed in the course description under 'course content' must be addressed in a passable manner.
 Also work item g) must be addressed in a passable manner if specific tools are planned to be used in the work.
 The assessment criteria for each of the work items are detailed below and are communicated to the students at the beginning of the semester by the course coordinator.

-Evaluating, grading, filling in an evaluation form and submitting it in time is the joint responsibility of both the external evaluator and the main supervisor.
+Evaluating, grading, filling out the evaluation and feeback form and submitting it in time is the joint responsibility of both the external evaluator and the main supervisor.

 Assessment criteria for each of the work items